stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 ## balancing time between strategy execution and daily work with OKRs

-\#stratapp helps solve this age old problem, which has existed for hundreds of years, well before the concept of OKRs.
+\#stratapp helps solve this age old problem, which existed well before the concept of OKRs.

 ![](/uploads/balancing-strategy-and-daily-execution.PNG)